mjdonovan410/TinyTitan-GravityExperiment/Load_Video/README.md

 =============

 Once the video has been recorded to the flash drive, the apparatus is no longer needed for the rest of the experiment.
 This program is for grabbing the coordinates of the ball in each frame as the ball is dropping.
-This program does not require parallelization so it can be run on just one Raspberry Pi.
+This program does not require parallelization so it can run on just one Raspberry Pi.

 ----------